Safety Beds: What Are They and Who Needs One?

 Transfer Height

-If your child uses a wheelchair or needs supervised assistance to get in and out of the bed, it’s important to choose a safety bed that will safely accommodate those needs.
+If your child uses a wheelchair or needs supervised assistance to get in and out of bed, it’s important to choose a safety bed that will safely accommodate those needs.
 Hi-lo styles are generally best for frequent wheelchair transfers as they can be raised or lowered into exacting positions as needed with a manual crank or via electric power.
-Fixed foundations can also be ordered in specific heights to facilitate easier transfers as well.
+Fixed foundations can also be ordered at specific heights to facilitate easier transfers as well.
 Generally, 17 to 23 inches is considered a good transfer height for a bed, but this will depend on the wheelchair model.

 Mattress